carlos-reynosa/personal-website-styleguide/README.md

-#Running The application with PHP simple http server for development
+#Set up the web server

-`php -S localhost:9000`
+`grunt server`

-The command is to be used within the public folder of the style guide directory
+- The command uses PHP's simple http server for serving files

-#Running the Livereload node port livereloadx
+#Set up livereload

-`livereloadx .`
+`grunt livereload`

-The command should be run within the public folder of the style guide directory
+- The command uses the node implementation of Livereload

-# Building the blog when source files have changed
+#Set up blog builder watch

-`php core/builder.php -W`
+`grunt regenerate`

-The command should be run within the install directory of the style guide
+- The command watches for changes in the source folder and rebuilds the blog